praveek/launch.en/help/launch-reference/publishing/publishing-flow.md

 ---
-title: Publishing flow
+title: Publishing Flow
-seo-title: Publishing flow in Adobe Experience Platform Launch
-description: Learn about the process of creating libraries, testing builds, and approving them for production in Platform Launch.
+description: Learn about the process of creating libraries, testing builds, and approving them for production in Adobe Experience Platform Launch.
-seo-description: Learn about the process of creating libraries, testing builds, and approving them for production in Platform Launch.
 ---

 # Publishing flow